 When you go to file an insurance claim, there is usually a period of time that you will have to wait before you can submit a claim.
 This is a common practice in the shipping industry especially for loss claims.
 As delivery times are estimates and are not guaranteed, most carriers or insurance providers will have a waiting period before a claim can be submitted.
 Shipments that are delayed but still in transit, are generally not considered lost and a claim for loss may be denied.
 The waiting period ensures that the shipment is not experiencing a prolonged delay.
 For this reason, the waiting period will vary based on the shipment’s destination (i.e. U.S., Canada or international).
+However, in the event that the shipment tracking updates while the insurer is processing your claim, the insurer may deny your claim.

 Waiting periods for Chit Chats Insurance